Duration & Fees

 The tour departs from Cape Town early on a Sunday morning.
 Anyone wishing to spend more time in Cape Town should contact Amanzi Travel who will be able to advise on accommodation and activities, which will be at an additional cost.

 This morning the group will head around Table Bay and continue north through the wheat growing "bread basket" of South Africa.
 The Piekenierskloof Pass will be crossed before heading into the rich, fruit growing area along the Olifants River - named for the vast elephant herds that used to roam in this fertile valley.
-The first night will be sent in a picturesque campsite with a view of the surrounding wine farms and in the afternoon there will be the chance to sample some of the nectar of the gods following a short walk in the surrounding vineyards to enjoy the views of the Cederberg Mountains.
+The first night will be sent in a picturesque campsite with a view of the surrounding wine farms.
 Tonight camp will be under the stars - the perfect way to begin an African Adventure.

 From the Cederberg travel will be in a northerly direction through the region known as Namaqualand, well known for its prolific display of Namaqua wildflowers that occurs each Spring.
 After stopping for supplies in the small town of Springbok the tour will continue on through the desert area of the Richtersveld to the Gariep River, the natural border between South Africa and Namibia, where camp will be at a beautiful campsite on the South African bank of the river.

-This morning everyone will take part in a half-day canoe trip on the beautiful Gariep River, giving the chance for some bird watching or just a scenic and relaxing paddle.
-After lunch the group will cross into Namibia where, after a short drive, the Fish River Canyon will be reached.
+To-day the group will cross into Namibia where, after a short drive, the Fish River Canyon will be reached.
+At 161 km long, 27 km wide and about 550 m deep, its the second largest canyon in the world.
 The outer canyon was formed by tectonic activity while the erosion of the Fish River formed the inner canyon.
 A road follows the eastern rim giving access to several viewing points where the spectacular vistas can be enjoyed.

 Included Activity: A visit to Fish River Canyon